OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/options/last_price.md

 ---
 title: last_price
-description: The page provides documentation for the 'last_price' API call in the OpenBBTerminal project of OpenBB.finance.
+description: "The page provides documentation for the 'last_price' API call in the" OpenBBTerminal project of OpenBB.finance.
 It details how to request for the last price of a specific stock option using the ticker symbol.
 keywords: